Piramal Foundation: Fellowship

 Piramal Fellowship programme is run by Piramal Foundation for Education Leadership, in parallel, where over 100 young students from the best colleges and B-schools of India develop on-ground leadership skills as they get a hands-on experience for 2 years in the remote villages of India.
 These students are attached to school headmasters to assist them in formulating and executing programmes to bring about a positive and measurable impact on the school’s performance.
 It is imperative to train school headmasters on how to lead teachers, manage a school and participate effectively within the community they operate in.

 Leadership school

 Piramal School of Leadership (PSL) was inaugurated in December 2013 at Bagar in Jhunjhunu district of Rajasthan.
 The aim is to build a world class university for education in Rajasthan.
-Their inspiration derives from the likes of Harvard Graduate School for Education and National College of School Leadership set up by Tony Blair.
 The Piramal School of Leadership (PSL) offers a three-year Principal Leadership Development Program for government school headmasters to develop leadership skills and relevant knowledge to impact the quality of education in the schools.

 Their vision is to provide a master's degree in innovative new disciplines for the first time in India like Education Leadership, District Education Management, Coaching for School Improvement, Instructional Design, Educational Assessment and Policy Design.
 This is a 3-year part-time program for Head Masters of schools, with the programme co-created with the foremost management college in India.